Revised October 20, 2018; September 18, 2019; April 24, 2020; re-written April 3, 2021

 5. It is essential to realize that rūpakkhandha is all mental.
 It is NOT a “collection of material things” as the term “form aggregate” may imply.
 Towards the end of the “Mahāhatthipadopama Sutta (MN 28),” Ven.
 Sariputta explains rūpakkhandha.

 - Just the presence of an object, a sound, odor, taste, or touch is not enough to be included in rūpakkhandha.
 For example, if X is sitting in a pitch dark room, X will not see anything there, even though there may be many objects in the room.
-If X shines a flashlight on a chair, then X will be able to see the chair.
+If X shines a flashlight on a chair, then X will be able to see that chair.
 If the image of the chair registers in the mind of X, then it becomes a part of the rūpakkhandha for X.

 - Let us take another example.
 Two people, X and Y, are in a room reading books, and X is fully absorbed in reading, but Y has not much interest in his book.
 Y hears a dog barking and that sound registers in his mind, i.e., the “dog bark” becomes a part of his rūpakkhandha.
 However, even though that sound would have reached X’s ears too, his attention was entirely focused on the book, and he did not hear the “dog bark.”
 Thus, the “dog bark” is NOT a part of X’s rūpakkhandha.